-Artichokes are delicious but most importantly, loaded with nutrients that help maintain an optimal health.
+Artichokes are delicious but most importantly, loaded with nutrients that help maintain optimal health.
 They protect the liver, heart, and digestive tract from different health problems, and help reduce any inflammatory process that’s going on in your body.

 They are a great addition to your diet and a fantastic source of vitamin C, magnesium, and potassium.
 One medium artichoke contains around 20 percent of the recommended daily dosage of vitamin C.